Skip to content

 env DURATION=600 \

-docker-compose -f .docker-compose.yml up \
+docker compose -f compose.yml up \

 --abort-on-container-exit --exit-code-from client

-check logs
+check logs with compose

 Stop test setup